17th Century Almanac for July – free quarter & contribution

 July was also the hight of the campaign season.
 We often focus on the battles that punctuate a war.
 But we should never forget the impact armies have on the land and its civilian population.
 Troops in the 17th Century demanded quartering, food, drink and fodder.

 At best, householders were paid sixpence a day per soldier for board and lodging.
 More usually, they were given a chit to reclaim the cost at the end of the war.
 This was free-quarter.
 Armies also expected contributions in terms of taxes to support their cause and war effort.
-Many were left bankrupt, particularly those who had quartered the losing side.
+Many civilians were left bankrupt, particularly those who had quartered the losing side.

 The arrival of marching troops in July often left communities with nothing, stripping them bare in the hungriest of months.
-If nothing else, this must have pushed many young men to take up arms, to join the ranks that took their food and beds, or join the Clubmen that resisted them.
+If nothing else, this must have pushed many young men to take up arms, to join the soldiers that took their food and beds, or join the Clubmen that resisted them.
 Young women and boys also left their homes to follow the armies, working for scraps, rather than be left with nothing.

 July Battles – Marston Moor, Lansdown, Roundway & Bristol